-EYP-1901 is being developed as a potential single dose, 6-month therapy for the treatment of wet age-related macular degeneration ("wAMD") with future potential indications in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO").
-EYP-1901 utilizes our bioerodible Durasert technology and vorolanib, an anti-VEGF tyrosine kinase inhibitor ("TKI").
-Vorolanib has previously been studied in human clinical trials as an oral therapy and is anticipated to be delivered as an intra-vitreal treatment in EYP-1901.
-We have completed initial animal pharmacokinetic and toxicology studies and initiated GLP toxicology studies in March 2020 to support the anticipated filing of an Investigational New Drug ("IND") application with the FDA by the end of 2020.
-A Phase 1 clinical trial is expected to follow shortly afterwards upon acceptance of the IND by the FDA.
+EYP-1901 is being developed by the us as a potential 6-month intravitreal treatment for wet age-related macular degeneration ("wAMD").
+EYP-1901 utilizes our bioerodible Durasert technology combined with vorolanib, an anti-VEGF tyrosine kinase inhibitor ("TKI").
+Vorolanib has previously been studied in human clinical trials as an orally delivered therapy.
+We completed initial animal pharmacokinetic and toxicology studies and initiated a GLP toxicology study in March 2020 to support the anticipated filing of an Investigational New Drug ("IND") application with the FDA by the end of 2020.
+A Phase 1 clinical trial is expected to follow upon acceptance of the IND by the FDA.
+We believe EYP-1901 has potential for additional indications in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO").

-YUTIQ50 is being developed by us as a potential 6-month dosing option for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye.
+YUTIQ50 is being developed by us as a potential 6-month intravitreal treatment for chronic non-infectious uveitis affecting the posterior segment of the eye.
 We have consulted with the FDA and identified a clinical pathway for an sNDA filing that involves a clinical trial of a small study of patients, randomized 2:1.
 We are currently evaluating the timeline and investment requirements for the initiation of this trial.

 We are entitled to royalties pursuant to license and collaboration agreements utilizing our Durasert technology platform.
-These include ILUVIEN® for the treatment of diabetic macular edema ("DME"), and pursuant to EMEA regulatory approval received in March 2019, ILUVIEN for uveitis indication, licensed to Alimera Sciences, Inc. ("Alimera").
+These include ILUVIEN® for the treatment of diabetic macular edema ("DME"), and pursuant to EMEA regulatory approval received in March 2019, ILUVIEN for uveitis, licensed to Alimera Sciences, Inc. ("Alimera").